TuxVinyards/qqX/README.md

 - All scripts are carefully Shellcheck linted & have full error handling routines.

 - qqX always makes backups, as is _standard good practice_ with _any_ software.

+- Newer [branches](https://github.com/TuxVinyards/qqX/branches), if present, may have the latest tweaks or features, and may possibly have bug fixes.
+Branches with a single third number element of '0' are auto designated as beta when loaded.

 ### Improvements